 With Erie Insurance, you have options to customize your existing coverage for home sharing, depending on what you are renting and for how long.

-- Renting out your primary home: If you want to rent out your own residence, whether it is the whole home or a spare bedroom, ask about adding the new home sharing endorsement to your ErieSecure homeowners policy.
+- Renting out your primary home: If you want to rent out your own residence, whether it is the whole home or a spare bedroom, ask about adding the new home sharing endorsement to your ErieSecure homeowners insurance policy.
 This is designed for people renting their home fewer than 180 consecutive day per year.

 - To rent out a rental property like an apartment complex or cottage, an ErieSecure Rental or Ultrapack Plus policy has built-in coverage for home sharing.

-Many other insurance companies also offer home sharing endorsements to your homeowners policy.
+Many other insurance companies also offer home sharing endorsements to your homeowners insurance policy.
 Talk to your agent to discuss your options.

 Becoming a landlord is exciting and can be a bit overwhelming.
 Residential property is a major investment.
 We can help you ensure you have the right insurance coverage you need to properly protect your home and rental properties.